apache/arrow/docs/source/format/FormatIntro.rst

 * Trading time can be represented as a Timestamp with metadata indicating the market trading calendar

-Extension types can be defined by annotating any of the built-in Arrow logical types (the “storage type”) with a custom type name and optional serialized representation (``'ARROW:extension:name'`` and ``'ARROW:extension:metadata'`` keys in the Field metadata structure).
+Extension types can be defined by annotating any of the built-in Arrow data types (the “storage type”) with a custom type name and optional serialized representation (``'ARROW:extension:name'`` and ``'ARROW:extension:metadata'`` keys in the Field metadata structure).